-It is expected that S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC, ("S&P") will assign a municipal bond rating of "AA" (stable outlook) to this issue of Bonds with the understanding that upon delivery of the Bonds, a municipal bond insurance policy insuring the timely payment of the principal of and interest on the Bonds will be issued by Build America Mutual Assurance Company.
-Moody's Investors Service ("Moody's") has also assigned an underlying rating of "A1" to the Bonds.
-An explanation of the ratings may be obtained from S&P and Moody's, respectively.
+S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC, ("S&P") and Moody's Investors Service, Inc. ("Moody's") have assigned municipal bond ratings of "AA" (stable outlook) and "A2" (stable outlook), respectively, to this issue of Bonds with the understanding that upon delivery of the Bonds, a municipal bond insurance policy insuring the timely payment of the principal of and interest on the Bonds will be issued by Assured Guaranty Municipal Corp.
+Moody's has also assigned an underlying rating of "A1" to the Bonds.
+An explanation of the ratings may be obtained from S&P and Moody's.
 See "INVESTMENT CONSIDERATIONS-Risk Factors Related to the Purchase of Municipal Bond Insurance," "MUNICIPAL BOND INSURANCE" and "APPENDIX B."

-There is no assurance that such ratings will continue for any given period of time or that they will not be revised or withdrawn entirely by S&P or Moody's if, in their judgment, circumstances so warrant.
-Any such revisions or withdrawal of the rating may have an adverse effect on the market price of the Bonds.
+There is no assurance that such ratings will continue for any given period of time or that they will not be revised or withdrawn entirely by S&P or Moody's, if in their judgment, circumstances so warrant.
+Any such revisions or withdrawal of the ratings may have an adverse effect on the market price of the Bonds.